luis198327/naughts-and-crosses/README.md

 ## Testing
 ### Testing User Stories From User Experience Section
 #### Site Owners Goals
++ The Naughts and Crosses game is played on a 3 x 3 grid in which each player takes it in turn to place either a 'X' or 'O' character onto the grid.
+The objective of the game is to get 3 of the same characters in a row/column/diagonal before their opponent, or at the very least to block their opponent from winning and enforcing a draw.
+    + The app deployed to Heroku will show the grid game and ask for user input and provide feedback throughout.
+    + The code has been created so that it meets conventional rules of naughts and crosses.
+A winning move can therefore be achieved in one of 3 rows, 3 columns or in the 2 possible diagonals.

++ The application provides a platform for a two player input/gaming facility.
+    + The game allows valid inputs from two players.
+The players turn is shown each time until the game has been completed.
+    + It is a terminal base game using deployed via Heroku.

 #### External User Goals
++ The application user wants to play a logic game.
+    + The user is able to play a standard naughts and crosses game using logic and skill in order to beat their opponent.
++ The application user wants to be able to challenge their friend.
+    + The game is a 2 player game, and allows each player to enter their move in turn until the game finishes.
+    + The game can be restarted at the game conclusion so the player(s) can continue to challenge one another.

 ### Further Testing